trufflesuite/trufflesuite.com/src/docs/vscode-ext/how-to/add-a-wallet.md

 1. To deploy to another target that has been manually added to the Truffle configuration, the provider must be added manually.
-    Update the network section in the configuraiton to use this provider:
+    Update the network section in the configuration to use this provider:

     ```json
     provider: new HDWalletProvider(fs.readFileSync('<path to a file with a 12 work mnemonic', 'utf-8'), "<uri to rpc endpoint>")
     ```

-!!! note

-    Some older Truffle boxes use a Truffle configuration file named `truffle.js` instead of `truffle-config.js`.
+> **Note:** Some older Truffle boxes use a Truffle configuration file named `truffle.js` instead of `truffle-config.js`.
 This is required on Windows.